RadratSoftworks/nofun/Assets/Plugins/SharpMik/README.md

 ## Support the developer

 Github repostiory is at [here](https://github.com/thegouldfish/SharpMik), support their development!

+## About this code fork

 This version embedded in Plugins modify to remove unused classes.
+Also, remove all singleton instances, so that multiple instance of mikmod can be spawn for simutanous play (to be fair, I have no knowledge in making single instance play multiple modules, so I will just go with the quickest way)